levkk/rwf/docs/docs/controllers/cookies.md

 ## Private cookies

-Private cookies are cookies which have been encrypted, so the client can't see their contents, or modify them without the server detecting (and automatically rejecting) them.
+Private cookies are cookies that have been encrypted, so the client can't see their contents, or modify them, without the server detecting (and automatically rejecting) them.
 They are useful for storing sensitive information like a user's session, which can be used in later requests to authenticate requests.

 ### Set private cookies